tropicsquare/libtropic-linux/Linux_SPI/README.md

 Save the output of this example for future reference.

 ### Update Internal Firmware
-After trying out communication and noting CHIP ID and firmware versions using the first example, upgrade TROPIC01's internal firmware, as newer versions fix bugs and ensure compatibility with the latest Libtropic SDK.
+After trying out communication and writing down CHIP ID and firmware versions got from the first example, upgrade TROPIC01's internal firmware, as newer versions fix bugs and ensure compatibility with the latest Libtropic SDK.

 > [!IMPORTANT]
 > - Using outdated firmware is not recommended.
 Outdated firmware may not be compatible with the latest version of the Libtropic SDK.